sulayaffa24/premier_league_2019/README.md

 - Arsenal
 - Everton

-Only 5 of those teams qualified for Europe.
+All those teams except Everton qualified for Europe.
 The champions Manchester City scored the highest number of goals (95) and conceded the second-lowest (23) one fewer than Liverpool that season, they also had the best goal-differential (72)